randeffects/LinkCullen/LinkCullen-PRD.md

 *   All major actions (link creation, updates, deletion, access attempts) are logged for auditing purposes.
 *   This provides a clear trail of who shared what, with whom, and when.

+### 3.6.
+State Synchronization
+*   In addition to real-time event tracking, the application will perform a full synchronization of all shared files from SharePoint and OneDrive.
+*   This process gathers all shared files and their current attributes, ensuring the application's database is consistent with the source.
+*   The synchronization can be manually triggered by an administrator from the application's UI.

 ## 4. Functional Requirements

 ### 4.1 Link Processing